-Session description: Information about a person’s physical location is sensitive, particularly if it is rendered in real time or it discloses historic patterns of movement.
+Session description: This page includes a news report about the Global IGF 2010 session on location services.
+Information about a person’s physical location is sensitive, particularly if it is rendered in real time or it discloses historic patterns of movement.
 Such information may give away the location of people whose rights may be violated or who could come to harm in some way.
 Geolocation also raises potential concerns about targeted marketing and advertising practices.
-Consumer-oriented online location services got their start in a small number of countries in 2002 using the GSM network.
-The new types of location services evolving today can operate globally over the Internet, using data that is either wholly or partly outside the control of the mobile phone networks.
-Most of the new applications that collect and utilize location data today require no prior approval or authorization by a mobile phone company, a mobile phone handset manufacturer or any website owner.
-The one exception is the applications sold through Apple, which requires it of apps that run on their branded products, giving them a great deal of direct control.
-The panel discussed possible safeguards necessary, what measures should be taken and to what extent these new types of location services raise broader issues about the development of a “surveillance society” particularly if, for example through geo-tagging, such services start to become linked with other aspects of modern mobile devices’ functionality.
+This panel discussed possible safeguards necessary, what measures should be taken and to what extent these new types of location services raise broader issues about the development of a “surveillance society” particularly if, for example through geo-tagging, such services start to become linked with other aspects of modern mobile devices’ functionality.
 Is self-regulation an option or are the challenges simply too large and complex?

 Magid said that just as families prevent harm by teaching children the rules of knife use, they should adopt education as the key way to protect young people from the misuse of software programs in today’s mobile computing devices and phones.

 The primary issue in the session was how to keep up with software applications that show users’ to physical locations online.
 This was also one of several IGF sessions dedicated to conversations on child safety on the Internet.